Māori Battalion

 General Websites

-These New Zealand based websites are the best place to look for information on the Māori Battalion.
+These New Zealand websites are the best place to look for information on the Māori Battalion.
 They cover the formation, history, battles fought, Māori war heroes and other important aspects, including current news updates on this topic.

 28th Māori Battalion

 Launched in 2009 by the Ministry of Arts, Culture and Heritage this site is a record of honour and information about the Māori Battalion's contribution to Aotearoa New Zealand in World War One and World War Two.
 The site has heaps of tabs for you to explore.
+You can read this site in English or te reo Māori.

 • Story of the 28th details the history of the Battalion.